Start Here

 I discovered how adverse childhood experiences affect your adult life.

 How flawed mindsets about relationships, family dynamics, and sexual behavior were formed.
-And how this mindset became so embedded in patterns of thinking and ways of living that it wasn’t abnormal.
+And how this mindset became so deeply ingrained in patterns of thinking and ways of living that it was no longer abnormal.

 Through self-reflection, I realized that walking by faith leads to forgiveness and authentic healing.
 The path to an abundant life is to grow in divine wisdom and trust in God’s grace to restore one’s life.

-Abuse Journal illuminates the darkness with wisdom to gain clarity for adverse childhood experiences and insights to understand the root cause of adversity.
+Abuse Journal illuminates the darkness with wisdom to gain clarity on adverse childhood experiences and to understand the root causes of adversity.
 I hope it empowers you to conquer your fear and tell your abuse story so you can live an abundant life.

 Take the First Step on the Journey to Healing